randomwangran/pudong-bus-operation-diagram/README.md

 **2. Configure the panel**

-Based on the aapanel URL,username and password showed, visit the URL and login the panel.
+Based on the aapanel URL, username and password showed, visit the URL and login the panel.

 ![pic02.png](https://i.loli.net/2020/02/11/dTqZvNf7P5cb2Aj.png)